Part 1: The Remote Job Search Process Has Changed (Here’s How!)

 • Be consistent across all your online platforms, whether it’s your personal website, portfolio, or social media.

-5. The Interview Process is Longer and More Involved
+5. The Remote Job Interview Process is Longer and More Involved

 Remote job interviews used to be a straightforward 1-2 step process.
 Now, if I’m being honest, it’s common to go through three to five rounds of interviews before receiving an offer.
 Plus, in addition to traditional interviews, you might be asked to complete take-home projects or participate in panel interviews with multiple team members.